 MPI and UPC Users Guide

 MPI use depends upon the type of MPI being used.
-There are three fundamentally different modes of operation used by these various MPI implementations.
+There are three fundamentally different modes of operation used by these various MPI implementation.

-- Slurm creates a resource allocation for the job and then mpirun launches tasks using Slurm's infrastructure (LAM/MPI and HP-MPI).
+- Slurm creates a resource allocation for the job and then mpirun launches tasks using Slurm's infrastructure (older versions of OpenMPI).

-- Slurm creates a resource allocation for the job and then mpirun launches tasks using some mechanism other than Slurm, such as SSH or RSH (BlueGene MPI and some MPICH1 modes).
-These tasks are initiated outside of Slurm's monitoring or control.
+- Slurm creates a resource allocation for the job and then mpirun launches tasks using some mechanism other than Slurm, such as SSH or RSH.
+These tasks initiated outside of Slurm's monitoring or control.
 Slurm's epilog should be configured to purge these tasks when the job's allocation is relinquished.
+The use of pam_slurm_adopt is also strongly recommended.

 Note: Slurm is not directly launching the user application in case 3, which may prevent the desired behavior of binding tasks to CPUs and/or accounting.
 Some versions of some MPI implementations work, so testing your particular installation may be required to determie the actual behavior.